 “I do, at that!” replied Pulsar.
 “Follow my lead, Johnny, and do exactly what I tell you do.
 We don’t have a lot of time!”

-Johnny nodded, though he was a bit taken aback by the red-haired man’s dictatorial manner, especially since he had a lot more experience as Skyman at being a hero than Pulsar, even if it had mostly consisted of saving people from forest fires and wild animals in the Great White North.
+Johnny nodded, though he was a bit taken aback by the red-haired man’s dictatorial manner, especially since as Skyman he had a lot more experience at being a hero than Pulsar, even if it had mostly consisted of saving people from forest fires and wild animals in the Great White North.
 Swallowing his pride, Skyman replied in as polite a tone he could manage, “Sure, Bob.
 What do you want me to do?”

 “I’ll land the ship,” said Pulsar, “and then I’ll show you!”